This BLOG On Importance Of Income For Mortgage Qualification Was UPDATED And PUBLISHED On January 21st, 2020

 - Home Buyers can qualify for FHA Loans with credit scores as low as 500 FICO.

-- Borrowers need provide proof of income either by two years tax returns and two years of W2’s.
+- Borrowers need to provide proof of income either by two years of tax returns and two years of W2’s

-- To qualify for FHA Loans, mortgage applicants do need documented and qualified income.
+To qualify for FHA Loans, mortgage applicants do need to be documented and qualified income.

 Home Loan With Judgment

-A judgment is one of the worst negative credit items anyone can have on credit report.
+Judgment is one of the worst negative credit items anyone can have on the credit report

-- I can get a mortgage loan borrowers approved for a mortgage loan with an unsatisfied civil judgment but again, they need to have proof of income.
+- I can get borrowers approved for a mortgage loan with an unsatisfied civil judgment

-- Verification is required by providing three months cancelled checks and/or bank statements.
+Verification is required by providing three months of canceled checks and/or bank statements.

 Importance Of Income For Mortgage Qualification And Overtime Income